 Canoeing and Kayaking License for the UK

-In Scotland, the beloved 2003 land reform act (the same one which responsible for the “right to roam”) means that “everyone has statutory access rights to most of Scotland’s outdoors, if these rights are exercised responsibly, with respect for people’s privacy, safety and livelihoods, and for Scotland’s environment.”
-This includes waterways, largely thanks to the work of the Scottish Canoe Association.
+In Scotland, the beloved 2003 land reform act (the same one which is responsible for the “right to roam” and all that wild camping access) covers water too.
+It says that “everyone has statutory access rights to most of Scotland’s outdoors, if these rights are exercised responsibly, with respect for people’s privacy, safety and livelihoods, and for Scotland’s environment.”
+This includes waterways, largely thanks to the work of the Scottish Canoe Association, and so you're able to paddle in more or less whatever waterways you would like to in Scotland.
 Hurrah!

 Kayak Licenses in England and Wales

-In England and Wales, the easiest way to get past license issues is to join the British Canoe Union (BCU) or Canoe Wales (CW), after which you will automatically receive a license for many rivers.
+In England and Wales, the easiest way to get past license issues is to join the British Canoe Union (BCU) or Canoe Wales (CW).
+Do that, and you will automatically receive a license for many rivers.
 As the BCU state on their website: “an individual Membership of British Canoeing includes a licence to paddle over 4,500km of river navigations and canals.”

-Joining the BCU or CW costs £45, whereas purchasing an individual license for the specific waterway nearest you, or which you wish to use, will cost from £35, so it’s pretty good value for money too.
-And you also get access to insurance, competitions and coaching qualifications for those looking to take their kayaking and canoeing more seriously.
+Joining the BCU or CW costs £45, whereas purchasing an individual license for a specific waterway costs from £35, so it’s not bad value for money.
+You will also get access to insurance, competitions and coaching qualifications for those looking to take their kayaking and canoeing more seriously.
 There are certain UK rivers not covered in the license of the BCU or CW however.

-The BCU is specifically for canoe or kayakers based in England, the CW for those in Wales.
+The BCU is specifically for canoe or kayakers based in England, while the CW is for those in Wales.
+Right.
+Now that we're done with the admin, let's look at some of the best places for kayaking in the UK.

 Kayak UK | The Best Rivers to Kayak or Canoe in Scotland

 The River Tay is the longest river in Scotland and can be canoed in sections or – if you’ve got a good bit of time on your hands – in its entirety.
-It runs from slopes of Ben Lui in the west of the country across to Loch Tay, where the river then starts proper, and from there it runs over to the east coast at Dundee where it joins the sea via the Firth of Tay.
-Aberfeldy, not far from Loch Tay, is a particularly popular spot for kayaking, with beginner options on the loch itself and rapids also nearby.
+It runs from the slopes of Ben Lui in the west of the country across to Loch Tay, where the river then starts proper, and from there it runs over to the east coast at Dundee where it joins the sea via the Firth of Tay.
+Aberfeldy, not far from Loch Tay, is a particularly popular spot for kayaking - and is also a good place to spot beavers, which inhabit much of the River Tay.
+Meanwhile there are beginner options on Loch Tay itself and rapids also nearby.
 Scotland’s slalom course from Grandtully to Strathtay can also be found on the Tay, and offers grade three river rapids.
 Dewar’s Aberfeldy Distillery is the perfect way to cap off a day on the water, too.

 The Spey runs from a little east of Elgin up through the Cairngorm mountains.
 Those fond of a tipple will recognise the name.
 Speyside is famous for its whisky distilleries.
 The region produces more whisky than any other, and it does it well.
 It’s home to big hitters like Glen Livet, Glenfiddich, Balvenie and an abundance more.
 The river is also renowned for the quality of its salmon and fishing and, yup, it’s not so bad for kayaking either.